-Aaron Libed (lee-BED) begins his first year at Eastside FC after two successful seasons at Seattle United.
+Aaron Libed (lee-BED) began at Eastside FC in 2019 after two successful seasons at Seattle United.
+In his first year with EFC, Aaron guided the B05 White to a semifinal appearance in the 2020 President's Cup.
 Before working with United, Aaron served on the the Technical and Media staffs of Greater Seattle Surf and Northwest Nationals.
 In his first year with United, Aaron guided his G09 Tango to their first State Championship and his B07 Nova finished the year as President’s Cup Finalists.
 His B06 teams finished both years as President’s Cup Semi-finalists.
 His B06 Tango won promotion to division 1 in the RCL after winning division 3 in 2018.
 In his time with Northwest Nationals, Aaron guided the B97 Red to the U16 US Club Northwest Regional Championship in 2014.

 Aaron was raised on the island of Maui and later moved to Honolulu to complete his degree from the University of Hawaii at Mānoa.
 He began his coaching career at Kamehameha Schools where he became one of the youngest varsity coaches in the Interscholastic League of Honolulu at twenty-one.
 During this early period, Aaron was also an assistant coach with the University of Hawaii Wahine Soccer program.
 Aaron also began his professional playing career with the Hawaii Tsunami of the USISL.